Skip to footer content

 {

-if (file == null || file.Length == 0)
+if (file is null || file.Length == 0)

-return BadRequest("No file selected");
+return BadRequest("No file selected.");

-using (var stream = new MemoryStream())
+using var stream = new MemoryStream();

 await file.CopyToAsync(stream);

-byte[] fileBytes = stream.ToArray();
+byte[] originalBytes = stream.ToArray();

-var PDF = new IronPdf.PdfDocument(fileBytes);
+var pdf = new IronPdf.PdfDocument(originalBytes);

 var pdfFile = new PdfFileModel